-Depending on the type of incident, the Office of Student Conduct or Office of Equity and Compliance designee will first review the case to determine if the allegations have merit and determine if further investigation needs to be conducted.
-Depending on the nature and information contained in a report, the University may elect to conduct an investigation.
+Depending on the type of incident, the Office of Student Conduct or designee will first review the case to determine if the allegations have merit and determine if further investigation needs to be conducted.
+Depending on the nature and information contained in an incident report, the University may elect to conduct an investigation.

-- Once an incident is reported, professionally trained staff from the University will proceed with the steps necessary to support the individuals involved.
+- Once an incident is reported, the police and/or professionally trained staff will proceed with the steps necessary to support the individuals involved.
 Trained professionals will be assigned if an investigation is necessary.
 Any student-initiated investigations are strictly prohibited and will likely delay personal and group support and impact the outcome.
 In sexual misconduct cases, the Title IX Coordinator/Director of Equity and Compliance will confer with the complainant to determine next steps. - 2.
 During the investigation, students have the right to be assisted by any advisor they may choose, at their own expense.
 The advisor may be an attorney, but cannot be a potential witness or party in the matter or a related matter.
 Attorneys acting as advisors must follow the same rules as non-attorney advisors.
 An advisor may attend all meetings but does not have the right to speak or participate directly in any aspect of the conduct process.
 The involved students must speak on their own behalf and communicate directly with the fact finder or adjudicator(s).
 An advisor's failure to comply with these participation limitations may cause the advisor to be removed from the meeting or proceeding.
 In cases involving alleged violations of sexual misconduct (Violation #23), the complainant and accused also have the right to have a support person accompany them.
-A
+A support person does not participate in the hearing nor provide advice on hearing points, but is present to provide support.
+A support person could be a family member, friend, counselor, etc. A witness cannot serve as a support person, however in some cases, it maybe appropriate for a witness to have a support person.

-- support person does not participate in the hearing nor provide advice on hearing points, but is present to provide support.
-A support person could be a family member, friend, counselor, etc. A witness cannot serve as a support person. - 3.
-The fact-finding investigation may necessitate interviews with all involved parties and designated witnesses.
-Members of the University community are strongly encouraged to participate in the conduct process as witnesses if they have knowledge or information regarding the alleged violation(s) in question and if they have been requested to participate.
-Individuals who are not members of the University community will generally be permitted to participate as a witness if they have direct knowledge or information regarding the incident or alleged violation in question. - 4.
+- 3. The fact-finding investigation may necessitate interviews with all involved parties and designated witnesses.
+Members of the University community are strongly encouraged to participate in the investigative process as witnesses if they have knowledge or information regarding the alleged violation(s) in question and if they have been requested to participate.
+Individuals who are not members of the University community will generally be permitted to participate as a witness if they have direct knowledge or information regarding the incident or alleged violation in question.
 At the conclusion of the investigation, the fact finders prepare a report detailing the incident and their findings.
-When fact-finding is coordinated by the Title IX Coordinator/Director of Equity and Compliance, they will, if appropriate, forward the case to the Office of Student Conduct for resolution. - Upon receipt of the investigation report, Student Conduct will review the report and determine, (a) whether additional information is necessary, and if so to seek that additional information, and (b) whether or not to assign alleged violations of the Student Code of Conduct to a student, students, or a group. - Information and materials that the University obtains during the conduct process may be disclosed to law enforcement in response to a valid subpoena.
+Upon receipt of the investigation report, Student Conduct will review the report and determine, (a) whether additional information is necessary, and if so, to seek that additional information, and (b) whether or not to assign alleged violations of the Student Code of Conduct to a student, students, or a group. - 4.
+Information and materials that the University obtains during the investigative process may be disclosed to law enforcement in response to a health or safety threat or a valid subpoena.